darrynten/clarifai-php/README.md

 ## Caching

-Because these are expensive calls some of them need to be cached.
+Because these are expensive calls (time and money) some of them can benefit from being cached.
+All caching should be off by default and only used if explicity set.

+These run through the `darrynten/any-cache` package, and no extra config is needed.
+Please ensure that any features that include caching have it be optional and initially set to `false` to avoid unexpected behaviour.

+## Contributing and Testing

+There is currently 100% test coverage in the project, please ensure that when contributing you update the tests.
+For more info see CONTRIBUTING.md

+## Acknowledgements

+* Add yourself here :)